Three Sisters (1970 film)

-Three Sisters is a 1970 British drama film starring Alan Bates, Laurence Olivier and Joan Plowright, based on the 1901 play by Anton Chekhov.
-Olivier also directed, with co-director John Sichel; it was the final feature film directed by Olivier.
-The film was based on a 1967 theatre production that Olivier had directed at the Royal National Theatre.
-Both the theatrical production and the film used the translation from the original Russian by Moura Budberg.
-The film was released in the U.S. in 1974 as part of the American Film Theatre.
-This was a series of thirteen film adaptations of stage plays shown to subscribers at about 500 movie theaters across the country.
+Three Sisters is a 1970 British drama film directed by Laurence Olivier and John Sichel, and starring Olivier, Alan Bates and Joan Plowright.
+The screenplay was by Moura Budberg based on the 1901 play by Anton Chekhov.

 Plot

-In a small Russian town at the turn of the century, three sisters - Olga, Irina (Louise Purnell) and Masha - and their brother Andrei live, but dream daily of their return to their former home in Moscow, where life is charming, stimulating and meaningful.
+In a small Russian town at the turn of the century, three sisters – Olga, Irina and Masha – and their brother Andrei live, but dream daily of their return to their former home in Moscow, where life is charming, stimulating and meaningful.
 But for now, they exist in a malaise of dissatisfaction.
 Soldiers from the local military post provide them some companionship and society, but nothing can suffice to replace Moscow in their hopes.
 Andrei marries a provincial girl, Natasha, and begins to settle into a life of much less meaning than he had hoped.
 Natasha begins to run the family her way.
 Masha, though married, yearns for the sophisticated life and begins a dalliance with Vershinin, an Army Colonel with a sick and suicidal wife.
 Even Irina, the freshest, most optimistic of the sisters, begins to waver in her dreams until, finally, tragedy strikes.